Nabataean Kingdom: Relationship with Hasmoneans

 The Nabataeans were allies of the Maccabees during their struggles against the Seleucid monarchs.
 They then became rivals of their successors, the Judaean Hasmonean dynasty, and a chief element in the disorders which invited Pompey's intervention in Judea.
 Gaza City was the last stop for spices that were carried by trade caravans before shipment to European markets, giving the Nabataeans considerable influence over the Gazans.
 Hasmonean King Alexander Jannaeus besieged and occupied Gaza in 96 BC, murdering many of its inhabitants.
 Jannaeus then captured several territories in Transjordan north of Nabataea, along the road to Damascus, including northern Moab and Gilead.
 These territorial acquisitions threatened Nabataean trade interests in Gaza and in Damascus.
 Nabataean King Obodas I regained control of these areas after his forces defeated Jannaeus in the Battle of Gadara around 93 BC.

 After the Nabataean victory over the Judaeans, the Nabataeans were at odds with the Seleucids, who were concerned about the increasing influence of the Nabataeans to the south of their territories.
-During the Battle of Cana, the Seleucid king Antiochus XII waged war against the Nabataeans.
+During the Battle of Cana in 84 BC, the Seleucid king Antiochus XII waged war against the Nabataeans.
 Antiochus was slain during combat, and his army fled and perished in the desert from starvation.
 After Obodas's victories over the Judaeans and the Seleucids, he was worshipped as a god by his people.
 He was buried in the Temple of Oboda in Avdat, where inscriptions have been found referring to "Obodas the god".

 The kingdom seems to have reached its territorial zenith during the reign of Aretas III (87 to 62 BC).
 In 62 BC, a Roman army under the command of Marcus Aemilius Scaurus besieged Petra.
 The defeated Aretas paid tribute to Scaurus and recognized Roman supremacy over Nabataea.
 The Nabataean Kingdom was slowly surrounded by the expanding Roman Empire, which conquered Egypt and annexed Hasmonean Judea.
 While the Nabataean kingdom managed to preserve its formal independence, it became a client kingdom under the influence of Rome.